ofiwg/libfabric/man/fi_tagged.3.md

   fi_context structure used for an FI_PEEK + FI_CLAIM operation must be used
   by the paired FI_CLAIM request.

-  This flag also applies to endpoints configured for FI_BUFFERED_RECV or FI_VARIABLE_MSG.
+  This flag also applies to endpoints configured for FI_BUFFERED_RECV.
   When set, it is used to retrieve a tagged message that was buffered by the provider.
 See Buffered Tagged Receives section for details.